samid737/scrambledev/_posts/2017-10-06-features-part-1-landing-gear-runway.md

 ![GRD](https://simplescientist.files.wordpress.com/2010/10/airplane1.png)

-Take-off and landing occurs when the aircraft is on the ground (the ground phase) and basically add an extra drag component  $$D_g$$ to the total drag force.
-The amount of friction varies as:
+Take-off and landing occurs when the aircraft is on the ground (the ground phase) and basically add an extra drag component  $$D_g$$ to the [equations of motion](/scrambledev/2017/04/01/development-part-xx-eom-basic-atmosphere.html):

 $$D_g= \mu N + D_p$$